Fernando2603/Azurex/README.md

 - First run will use game version **9.3.125** (this is previous latest run without action fail)
 - Missing voiceline tracking and repository size tracking compared to the old parser
 - Other templates from the old parser are not yet ported
-- Maybe it will stay like this for awhile since it's very busy irl
+- Maybe it will stay like this for awhile.